Optimization of path-integral tensor-multiplication schemes in open quantum systems: Introduction

 In this work, we focus on one of the aforementioned, numerically exact tensor multiplication scheme, developed in parallel with TEMPO, which is the Trotter decomposition technique with linked cluster expansion~\cite{morreauPhononinducedDephasingQuantumdotcavity2019}.
-This method has already been applied to various systems and calculations of several observables or elements of the reduced density matrix, such as four-wave mixing polarization in QD-cavity systems~\cite{sirkinaImpactPhononEnvironment2023a}, linear polarization in multi-qubit systems~\cite{hallControllingDephasingCoupled2025}, and population dynamics in F\"{o}rster coupled QDs~\cite{sirkinaForsterTransferQuantum}.
+This method has already been applied to various systems and calculations of several observables or elements of the reduced density matrix, such as four-wave mixing polarization in QD-cavity systems~\cite{sirkinaImpactPhononEnvironment2023a}, linear polarization in multi-qubit systems~\cite{hallControllingDephasingCoupled2025}, and population dynamics in F\"{o}rster coupled QDs~\cite{sirkina_forster_2025}.
 However, being a tensor multiplication scheme, it also suffers from the exponential scaling with time steps included in the finite memory time.

 In this paper, we develop an intuitive optimization scheme to the propagator and influence functional tensors used in a general path-integral based tensor multiplication approach with pair correlations and finite memory time.
 For demonstration, we use the Trotter decomposition technique with linked cluster expansion as a reliable tool for calculation of the exact quantum dynamics of an open quantum system.
-To ease the presentation, we introduce the optimization scheme first in a simpler case of a linear optical response of a QD-cavity system treated in \cite{morreauPhononinducedDephasingQuantumdotcavity2019}, allowing us to clearly demonstrate and intuitively explain the optimization scheme, and then generalize it to more complex situations.
+To ease the presentation, we introduce the optimization scheme first in a simpler case of a linear optical response of a QD-cavity system treated in Ref.\,\cite{morreauPhononinducedDephasingQuantumdotcavity2019}, allowing us to clearly demonstrate and intuitively explain the optimization scheme.
+The technique developed in Ref.\,\cite{morreauPhononinducedDephasingQuantumdotcavity2019} is referred to as the reference method.